jskov/openapi-jaxrs-client/README.md

 >Allows you to control the naming of types using the operators described above.

+>The type name is given as input.

 >
 	default value: TYPENAME

 ### Parser options

+**parser-fixup-void-200-to-204**

+>This option allows changing a 200-response that has no declared return type to a 204-response.

+>
+    default value: false

 **parser-localdate-is-jse**